Health & Social Care OCR (L2)

 How will I be assessed?

-You will need to complete and pass eight units.
+You will need to complete and pass six units.
 Work experience is offered as part of this course with local employers; this will enable you to apply your new skills in a real working situation.

 Students will complete a range of assessments, including essays, role plays, presentations and reports.